Our guide to all the best hotels in Mayfair for your next swanky stay.

 Perfectly situated within walking distance of Piccadilly, the Royal Parks, and Bond Street, The Chesterfield is an ideal spot to base yourself when exploring the city.

-The Chesterfield is a fabulous Mayfair hotel for those seeking unique experiences; from themed afternoon teas, gin tasting experiences and molecular cocktails, this hotel exudes an old-world charm with a modern twist.
+The Chesterfield is a fabulous Mayfair hotel for those seeking unique experiences; from themed afternoon teas, gin-tasting experiences and molecular cocktails, this hotel exudes an old-world charm with a modern twist.

 The hotel as it stands today was established in 1966, though its roots date back to the mid-nineteenth century; The Cavendish was formerly owned by Rosa Lewis, or the Duchess of Duke Street, and her legacy is heavily integrated into the identity of the hotel today.

-With 230 deluxe rooms, the treasures of London on your doorstep, a brilliant onsite bar and restaurant, The Cavendish is a superb spot.
+With 230 deluxe rooms, the treasures of London on your doorstep, and a brilliant onsite bar and restaurant, The Cavendish is a superb spot.

 The Washington Mayfair Hotel

 With a history dating all the way back to 1913, The Washington Mayfair Hotel is a fabulous art deco style hotel with a strong and distinctive character.